The House with Laughing Windows: Reception

+Mikel J. Koven, writing in La Dolce Morte, argues that through the presence of the outsider Stefano, an art historian visiting the village who uncovers the long unsolved crime, the film explores a theme common to many gialli: the shattering of the idyllic isolation of Italian village life by the forces of modernity.

 The film has been received well by contemporary critics.
 AllMovie's review of the film was favorable, giving it a rating of 3 out of 5, and writing that "[though] fans of typical Italian horror films may find House with the Windows That Laugh [sic] lacking in the stylistic excesses of many of its contemporary companion pieces, it exceeds its contemporaries in almost every other area," and that it was "imbued with an overwhelming sense of dread that grows to an almost unbearable pitch."

 On review aggregate Rotten Tomatoes, no score has yet been reached with only two critical ratings submitted.
 The current ratings – both "fresh" — are from Emanuel Levy of emanuellevy.com, who gave the film a 3 out of 5, and Anton Bitel of Eye for Film, who gave the film a 4.5 out of 5, and wrote, "certainly a gripping giallo, but also an intelligent allegory of post-war Italy's struggles to emerge from the Fascist outrages of its recent past."